 With the red gene being recessive, and solid-colored Aussies being the rarest, solid red Aussies are the rarest of them all.
 It’s a cause for celebration if you meet one!

 As with black bi, red bi refers to a red and white Australian Shepherd.
 Red bi Aussies have white markings on their faces, chests, and legs, and sometimes on the backs of their necks as well.
 From the forelegs backward, they’ll be entirely red.

 All red bicolor Aussies are red and white.
 Tan markings don’t occur in red Aussies without any white present, either solid or merle.

-A red tri Aussie has a red and white coat with copper points and markings.
+A red tri Australian Shepherd has a red and white coat with copper points and markings.
 On top of their base red coats, red tricolors can have white on their paws, fronts, and faces, with copper highlights most likely to occur on the face and legs.

 Amber is the most common eye color for all three kinds of red Aussie, which provides a lovely complement to their coats.
 Some red Aussies have blue eyes.
 A few even have heterochromia, with one eye amber and the other blue.

 7. Blue Merle Australian Shepherd

 Merle is the dominant pattern gene in Australian Shepherds, so you’ll see it much more often than you’ll note solid black or red coats.
 In case you’re not familiar with the world, “merle” means a marbled coat, where lighter and darker shades are layered to create a rich blended pattern.